 Training, education, and awareness are ongoing principles of Physical Security.
-Developing a security-first culture should be top of mind for all stakeholders; incidents do not simply come with a notification to the organization, but rather an abrupt disruption that requires preparation and real-time response.
-Further, organizations and employees should be equipped with training on the processes to adequately communicate to stakeholders during an event, preventing events from occurring or returning to operations quickly after an incident.
+Developing a security-first culture should be top of mind for all stakeholders; incidents do not simply come with a notification to the organisation, but rather an abrupt disruption that requires preparation and real-time response.
+Further, organisations and employees should be equipped with training on the processes to adequately communicate to stakeholders during an event, preventing events from occurring or returning to operations quickly after an incident.

 The Way Forward